Learn how to play...by playing!

 6x Player Aid cards

-One side details all the general action spaces, the other details the actions on your specific player board. |
+Player Aids are helpful double-sided reference cards.
+One side defines all the general actions on the game board, the other defines the specific actions on your player board. |

 15x Script "top half" cards